What Does it Take to Get into Ohio State University–Columbus?

 Applying to Ohio State University–Columbus: A Quick Review

-Apply to Ohio State using either the Common Application or the Coalition Application.
+Apply to OSU using either the Common Application or the Coalition Application.
 Although we generally recommend the Common App because more schools use it, ultimately you should choose the application format that you’re comfortable with.
 We’ve written an extensive guide on both of these applications, so be sure to check out The Common App: Everything You Need to Know and The Coalition App: Everything You Need to Know.

 Students apply by November 1 Early Action deadline or the February 1 Regular Decision deadline.
 Students who apply by November 1 have greater chances of being considered for the honors and special scholarship programs, but you’ll have less time to craft a strong application.
 If you’re unsure about whether you should apply early, check out our post Early Action vs. Early Decision vs. Restricted Early Action.